-2. Sting: An example of a stinging venomous animal is the hornets in your backyard.
+2. Sting: An example of a stinging venomous animal is the hornets in your backyard (or the Japanese giant hornets).
 Now, the general yellow jacket's venom won't kill you.
 But if you do get stung, the burning pain and itching is a result of the venom that has been injected into your skin.

 Why it Matters

 This may all seem like technicalities that don't really matter.
 But, this is a very important subject, especially for animal handlers.
 The brave-hearts that handle venomous snakes wouldn't be able to do so bare handed if the snake was potently poisonous.

 In this video, they handle a tiger keel-back snake which is poisonous and venomous (we'll talk about that later on).
 On the back of its head, it has poison glands that prevent Coyote from “heading” the snake (holding the snake behind the neck so it can't bite).

 As mentioned before, the Japanese dish fugu wouldn't be so dangerous if the puffer fish was venomous instead of poisonous.

 If you picked up a golden poison frog thinking that it's venomous, you might be in some trouble.

 Plus, all this talk about venom vs poison and the delivery methods raises an interesting question…

 That's the big question: Can you drink venom?
 Since it is delivered through a bite or sting directly into you're bloodstream, it's a logical question.